arqma/arqma/README.md

 $ doas ./b2 -d0 runtime-link=shared threadapi=pthread threading=multi link=static variant=release --layout=tagged --build-type=complete --user-config=user-config.jam -sNO_BZIP2=1 -sICONV_PATH=/usr/local --prefix=/usr/local install
 `

-Build cppzmq

-Build the cppzmq bindings.

-We assume you are compiling with a non-root user and you have `doas` enabled.

-Build arqma: `$ env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local make release-static`

 ### On Solaris:

 The default Solaris linker can't be used, you have to install GNU ld, then run cmake manually with the path to your copy of GNU ld: